BigBigDoudou/debtective/README.md

 # Debtective

-Find todos in your application and control the debt!
+Find todos in your codebase so you don't forget to pay off your debts! 💰

 ## Usage